saricden/aldos-adventure/_posts/resources/game-art/2018-06-11-avon-leaves-vanset-isle.md

 ---
 <img class="materialboxed" src="/avons-adventure/img/gameart/avon-leaves-vanset-isle.png">

+<p class="flow-text">The advent of a great adventure...</p>

 <p>Avon gazes back at his hometown of Vanset Isle, a town he helped build.
-Despite his composure, Avon is gripped by fear; it's the first time in his long life he has left the shores of Vancoi Isle.
+Despite his composure, Avon is gripped by fear; it's the first time in his long life he has left the shores of Vanset Isle.
 Accompanied by his pet owl Rezi, he embarks on a great quest to find his lost twin brother, Ivan.</p>